0xAX/linux-insides/Initialization/linux-initialization-4.md

 where `task_struct` stores all the information about a process.
 I will not explain this structure in this book because it's very big.
 You can find its definition in [include/linux/sched.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/sched.h#L1278).
 At this moment `task_struct` contains more than `100` fields!
 Although you will not see the explanation of the `task_struct` in this book, we will use it very often since it is the fundamental structure which describes the `process` in the Linux kernel.
 I will describe the meaning of the fields of this structure as we meet them in practice.

-You can see the definition of the `init_task` and it initialized by the `INIT_TASK` macro.
+You can see the definition of the `init_task` and it is initialized by the `INIT_TASK` macro.
 This macro is from [include/linux/init_task.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/init_task.h) and it just fills the `init_task` with the values for the first process.
 For example it sets:

 * init process state to zero or `runnable`.
 A runnable process is one which is waiting only for a CPU to run on;
 * init process flags - `PF_KTHREAD` which means - kernel thread;